 Home modifications can reduce the number of informal care hours people need by 47% and paid hours by 17%.
 So why don’t we design homes for longevity in the first place?
 These findings are from a study by Phillippa Carnemolla, and there is more to this story.
 People felt more independent and enjoyed improved quality of life.
 This had a positive impact on their general health as well.
-There is more to discover in this paper and it supports the need for all new homes to have basic access features included.
+An international literature review reports similar findings.
+There is more to discover in Carnelomma’s paper and it supports the need for all new homes to have basic access features included.

 The title of the paper is, How Home Modifications Impact Ageing Well at Home: Supporting a Lasting Housing Legacy.
 It was published in Proceedings of the 5th International Conference for Universal Design in Fukushima & Tokyo 2014.
 Hence the reference in the Abstract to the upcoming 2020 Tokyo Games.
 Here is her Three Minute Thesis video giving the bottom line.